-In 1994 when Alana Pirrone was just eight-years-old she lost her mother to breast cancer.
-Four years later she started a family tradition that would span 20 years and three generations.
+In 1994, Alana Pirrone was just eight years old she lost her mother to breast cancer.
+Four years later, she started a family tradition that would span over two decades and three generations.

-The 30-year-old from Strathmore in Victoria has attended all 20 Women in Super Mother’s Day Classics and each year runs in honour of her mum Patricia, and since 2015 has added her late boss Elizabeth Waters to her thoughts on Mother’s Day.
+Since the Mother's Day Classic's inception in 1998, Alana has been in attendance every year, making it an incredible 25-year tradition (and counting)!
+She runs in honour of her mum Patricia, and since 2015 has added her late boss Elizabeth Waters to her thoughts on Mother’s Day.

 “Both women were amazing, wonderful, kind people who are missed every day.
 This day is made even more special to me now that I am a mother myself.
-My two-year-old son Blake will attend his third MDC event this year which, with my dad, will mark three generations of our family participating in the event,” she said.
+My son Blake will attend his eighth event this year and my daughter Olivia will attend her first!
+With my dad and partner Mark, it will mark three generations of our family participating in the event.”

-Ms Pirrone’s first Mother’s Day Classic was spent with her mother’s cousins, they had heard about the event and encouraged her and her sister to attend.
+Alana's first Mother’s Day Classic was spent with her mother’s cousins.
+They had heard about the event and encouraged her and her sister to attend.

-That first year and every year since helped her get through a day that had always reminded her of what she’d lost, and what everyone else seemed to have still.
+That first year and every year since has helped her get through a day that had always reminded her of what she’d lost, and what everyone else still had.

-“The day is even more special now that my son Blake joins us.
-This will be his third MDC, and I want him to grow up and know that we do this every year for his Nonna Patricia.
-Mother’s Day will never be breakfast in bed for us; it will be up at 6 am ready to run 8km,” Ms Pirrone said.
+She adds, "The day is even more special now that my my children join us.
+This will be Blake's eighth MDC, and Olivia's first, and I want them to grow up and know that we do this every year for their Nonna Patricia.
+Mother’s Day will never be breakfast in bed for us; it will be up at 6 am ready to run 8km."

-For Mrs Pirrone running at the Mother’s Day Classic is the only way she could ever imagine spending Mother’s Day.
-It’s a day she can honour and celebrate the memory of her mother while raising much-needed funds for breast cancer research, the entire time surrounded by women and families who have been impacted by breast cancer.
+For Alana, running at the Mother’s Day Classic is the only way she could ever imagine spending Mother’s Day.
+It’s a day she can honour and celebrate the memory of her mother while raising much-needed funds for breast cancer research; the entire time surrounded by women and families who have been impacted by breast cancer.